commonsharp/SurvivalProject-Server/README.md

 Server files for the game Survival Project, written in Java.

 # 19/03/2017
 * Another big change in the game code...
-Removed 2 function from each handlers.
+Removed 2 function from each handler.
 That should be 500 functions total when the server's completed. @TODO - think about those things in advance... :S

 # 18/03/2017
 * We can enter games!
 A shitload of bugs, but we can get into games!
 XD